tari-labs/tari-university/src/cryptography/digital_signatures/basics.md

     \end{align}
 $$

-So Bob, must just calculate the public key corresponding to the signature and check that it equals the RHS of the last equation above (R + Pe), all of which Bob knows WOOOHOO.
+So Bob must just calculate the public key corresponding to the signature (_s.G_) and check that it equals the RHS of the last equation above (_R + P.e_), all of which Bob already knows.

 ## Why do we need the nonce?